arun-kr-reddy/notes/operating_system.md

 - **why threads:** with parallelism a single process can effectively utilize multiple CPU cores, even without parallelism concurrency of threads ensures effective use of CPU when one of the threads blocked
 - **scheduling threads:** OS schedules threads that are ready to run independently (much like processes), context of a thread (PC, registers) is saved into/restored from thread control block (TCB), every PCB has one or more linked TCBs
 - **kernel threads:** threads that are scheduled independently by kernel, example: linux pthreads
-  **user-level threads:** procided by some libraries, library multiplexes large number of user threads over a smaller number of kernel threads, low overhead for switching (expensive context switch not required), but all user threads cannot run in parallel
+  **user-level threads:** provided by some libraries, library multiplexes large number of user threads over a smaller number of kernel threads, low overhead for switching (expensive context switch not required), but all user threads cannot run in parallel
 - example: thread creation:
   ```cpp
   #include <assert.h>